dangtuanhuy/assembla-to-jira-migration/README.md

 20. Deactivate users not needed
 21. Give admin rights to relevant users
 22. Ask users to change password, check email and create avatar
+23. Distribute issues into epics
-23. Make backup of `data` directory for future reference
+24. Make backup of `data` directory for future reference

 ## Preparations